didx-xyz/aries-cloudapi-python/docs/README.md

 Now that we have an entity holding a credential (having a stored credential in their wallet), the next step is to use this credential.
 What we need to do:

-- Register a verifier on the trust registry (using the admin agent).
+- Register a verifier on the trust registry (using a tenant-admin controller).
 - Establish a connection between a holder (of a credential) and a verifier (using connections/invitations API).
 - Using the data models and the ['dance' described in the ACA-Py docs](https://github.com/hyperledger/aries-rfcs/tree/main/features/0037-present-proof), you can now arrange for negotiating a proof exchange